colinmeinke/wilderness-core/README.md

 ### Timeline

-Before you can start playback of *Shapes*, they need to be set on a timeline, using the timeline function.
-This will create a *Timeline*.
+Before a *Shape* can start playback, it needs to be queued on a *Timeline*.
+A *Timeline* is created with the timeline function.
-A *Timeline* can be composed of many *Shapes*, however, a *Shape* can only be set on one *Timeline*.
+A *Timeline* can be composed of many *Shapes*.
+By default *Shapes* will queued consecutively.

 ```js
 import { shape, timeline } from 'wilderness-core'